bluething/cleancode/03 Functions/README.md

 ```
 If you need to this kind of function, please choose names and contexts carefully.

-What about output argument?
-Avoid this!
+##### What about output argument?

-Hard to understand.
+Avoid this!Hard to understand.
 If a function is going to transform its input argument, the transformation should appear as the return value.
 ```java
 // bad
 void transform(StringBuffer out)